 St. Ignatius Brown Bag Lunch Weekend is a year-round outreach program aimed at helping to feed the hungry, by providing homemade sack lunches donated by parishioners each month.

 Reviews the maintenance, preservation and enhancement of the existing building structures and makes recommendations as necessary.

 Help children learn about our faith by joining the Children's and Youth Faith Formation program as a catechist.

-Children’s and Youth Faith Formation (CFF) classes assist parents in helping their children (3 years to grade 8) grow more aware of God, their own relationship with Jesus, and to learn and understand Catholic belief, prayers, and identity.
+Children’s Faith Formation (CFF) classes assist parents in helping their children (3 years to grade 7) grow more aware of God and develop their own relationship with Jesus, while also learning and understanding Catholic belief, prayers, and identity.

 Held after all Sunday morning Masses in early December, the Emporium starts off the festive Christmas season!
 Convenient shopping at specialty vendors, with holiday music and a visit from Santa.